 About Dr Adam Kamradt-Scott

-Research interests include: Health Security, with a focus on the Asia-Pacific region; Governance and risk; Diplomacy and multilateralism; Securitization Theory; Infectious diseases (pandemic influenza, SARS, etc).
+Research interests include: Health Security (broadly defined) with a particular focus on Asia; International organisations; governance and diplomacy; Securitization theory and risk; Infectious diseases (pandemic influenza, SARS, MERS, etc); Civil-military relations